austenknu/CareerCrawler/README.md

 # Career Crawler

-This project provides a framework for scraping job postings from company career pages, filtering them based on user preferences, and delivering alerts via Discord and a local web dashboard.
+Mutli-agent system for scraping job postings from company career pages, filtering them based on user preferences, and delivering alerts via Discord and a local web dashboard.